BobKoto/bob-site/index.md

         background-color: lightblue;
       }
 </style>
 ### Site is in development and live at the same time.
-Enjoy looking around especially at the Game Gallery.
+Enjoy looking around especially at the [Game Gallery](https://bobkoto.github.io/bob-site/image02).
 All links should work, and more to come.

-note: RSS subscribe is not working yet.
-Notifications development underway too. intending to notify you just every 7 days of changes.
+note: RSS subscribe is pending.

 <script src="./scripts/main.js"></script>